 “So what’s up with you and Mr. Ryan?”
 Elena suddenly asks.

 “Oh no reason.”
 Elena smirks.

-“Trust me; I can do way better than James Ryan.
+“Trust me, I can do way better than James Ryan.
 Even he knows it, that’s why he let himself get carried away with the ’look at my boobs in this bikini top that is way too small for me’ chick over there.”
-I mocked with a fake high-pitch tone.
+I mock with a fake high-pitch tone.

 “Hey El, you got any jelly for my peanut butter sandwich?”
 Abby comments, causing Elena to snort.

 “I am not jealous!”
 I glare, “In fact, I pity her.
 Girls like that, who don’t know their worth, are just sad lost little souls.”